arroyocode/device/raspberry-pi/raspberry-pi-nodejs-webserver-w-pm2.md

 app, watch and reload your node app when files change automatically.

 > PLEASE NOTE: This guide assumes you have already completed the first boot configuration
-> of your raspberry pi and are logged in via SSH or terminal in X.
+> of your raspberry pi and are logged in via SSH or terminal in X and are performing each
+> step below in the order they're written.

 ##### Create a safe user account for serving the nodejs app
 ```
 sudo useradd -s /bin/bash -m -d /home/myuser -c "safe myuser account" myuser